mastah43/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.

 TODO Where will your pipeline likely fail?
 What could you do to make it more robust?
+TODO using only color mask - more tuning using sobal magnitude and gradient may help, fails on false positive, etc.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.